NPacha/NicolesChocolates/unit_1/w08d3/homework/project1/projects.md

 ### Key Project 1 Dates
 - Dec 5 - Project Approvals
 - Dec 7 - Dec 11 - Project Week!
-We will not meet during normal class times.
+We will meet during normal class times.
 You will be meeting with your squad at the times instructed by your Squad lead.
+Arthur, Nando or Bruno.
 - Dec 12 - Project Presentations

 ## Project Schedule